CervixCheck

 Will a biopsy hurt?

-A biopsy usually takes less than a minute.
-Some women feel nothing.
-Others describe a pinching feeling or cramps.
-This usually stops within a few minutes.
+A biopsy usually takes only a second.
+Some people feel nothing when they have a biopsy.
+Other people feel pinching or cramps.
+The pain usually stops within a few minutes.
 Your doctor may suggest a pain reliever.

 Does a biopsy have any after-effects?

-You may have spotting for a few days.
-If so, use pads, not tampons.
+You may have spotting (small amounts of blood) for a few days.
+If you have spotting, use pads, not tampons.

-For at least two days after your biopsy, do not:
+For at least two days after your biopsy:

 LEEP colposcopy treatment (c) CancerCare Manitoba